cyfixus/pew/README.md

 #PEW

-#space shooter clone made in godot
+Space shooter clone made in GODOT
-	learning the engine prepping for ld39
+	Learning the engine in prep for solutio_n dev and ld39